open/close all folders

-Blood Knight: Joined the Psychic Hunter Unit only to fight powerful psychics.
+- Blood Knight: Joined the Adept Hunter Unit only to fight powerful Adepts.

-The Worf Effect: He's left out of the Boss Rush so that when you fight him along the way to confronting Asimov, you'll get to see just how powerful Gunvolt is now that Lumen is supporting him.
-Ironically, he's also the only one of the Swordmasters who can harm Gunvolt at that point since the Quasar Collapse's secondary effect still works on you at that point.
+- The Worf Effect: He's left out of the Boss Rush so that when you fight him along the way to confronting Asimov, you'll get to see just how powerful Gunvolt is now that Lumen is supporting him.
+Ironically, he's also the only one of the Swordmasters who can harm Gunvolt at that point since the Quasar Collapse's secondary effect still works on him.

 Jota/Iota, The Prideful Silhouette

 "I am one with the light!"Jota is a Adept who protects the massive Sumeragi communications tower, the UTU Media Tower.
 He possesses the septimal power "Lightspeed".
 A former soldier, Jota left the military under the belief that serving Sumeragi was the only way to truly bring peace and stability to his country.
 His Glaive of choice is the "Shadow Dragon."

 - Blade Below the Shoulder: He has one on each arm.